What is Leaky Gut Syndrome?

 - They also line the skeletal structure, the muscles and skin of the body, allowing our parts to move comfortably around each other.

 - Mucous membranes are also part of the reproductive and urinary systems

 - And finally, they exist to protect the brain and spinal cord from toxins circulating throughout the rest of your bloodstream.
 They’re everywhere!

-Just think of all the uncomfortable symptoms you could create by increasing the permeability of and inflammation in one or more of these soft linings inside of you.
+Just think of all the uncomfortable symptoms you could create by increasing the permeability and inflammation in one or more of these soft linings inside you!
 Ask any medical professional (doctor or nurse) and they will tell you that 80% of your bodies defense against disease occurs in the gut.
-Of course how we treat it, and feed it will influence how we feel.
+Of course how we treat the gut, and feed it will influence how we feel.

 So, be good to your mucous membranes.
 And thank them for doing what they do every day to keep you well.
 And tell all your friends, "Hey, your mucous membranes are SO important!"
 Just how important, science is only beginning to deeply understand.